h15200/notes/system-design.md

     writes to follwers are complete.
 Realistically, this is not worth it for data centers that are far away because the round trips are too laggy.
     For that, the compromise is eventually consistency and higher throughput
+  - PRO easy to implement compared to multi-leader
   - CON the more followers there are, the more latent it becomes
   - CON you need logic (consensus algo) to promote a follower as a leader (Raft , Pax)

   2. multi-leader replication

 - the exception to the rule, often when you have multiple data centers
+- also, if you absolutely need to optimize for writes
 - each data center can have 1 leader and followers
 - when one data center goes down, the others can continue operating
 - data needs to be synced and merged when multiple writes need to be resolved
 - ex. google calendar is essentially multi-leader as all of your devices are leaders with write access.
 When you don't have internet access, it is partitioned but the write will happen when you're back online (consistency over availability)
 - will need additional load balancing logic for writes
 - all replicas can write and read and sync with each other
+- conflict resolution strategies:
+  - avoid write conflicts by assigning dbs to regions
+  - last write wins.
+Cassandra (easy to implement, but issues. offline writes? lost writes)
+  - on-read. store conflicting values and make the client resolve on-read
+  - on-write. merge writes when there is a conflict on the 2nd write
+- how to detect concurrency
+  - need to use version vectors to detect missing versions
+- PROS:
+  - fast writes as throughput is more than 1 node like in single node
+  - allows for multi-region, global service
+- CONS:
+  - write conflicts from multiple leaders

+3. Leader-less replication

+- send write/reads to all nodes in parallel
+- when a certain number of nodes respond with success, the client is told it's a success
+- strategies to repair failed writes
+  1. anti-entropy
+  - a background process to look at all nodes, and get most updated data (version info) and propagate to other nodes
+  2. read repair (more common)
+  - repair on read. read in parallel from all nodes and find the most updated node with a quorum
+  - quorum can be found by setting the number of total replica nodes as an odd number like 7.
+Then, set the number of threshold writes W to (n + 1) / 2 = 4.
+  - first, send write operations to all 7 nodes.
+If you get a success from at least 4, consider it a success
+  - now if you READ from any 4 nodes (Read R should be same as W), you are guaranteed that at least 1 node will have the most updated writes.
+Use that to read-repair the other nodes that missed writes. repair as you read
+  - this quorum is not consistent because if the client does NOT receive success in situations where W - 1 nodes successfully wrote, those writes are still existing and need to be rolled back eventually
+  - write conflicts still exist if two write calls reach a node in different ordering. must have some kind of conflict resolution
+- pros and cons
+  - PROS like multi-leader, this is only viable in a multi data center, multi region setup
+  - CONS still need conflict resolution, not consistent, slow reads when using read-repair

 #### Federation / Partitioning